mercadopago/devsite-docs/guides/shopify/integration-configuration-mercado-credito.en.md

 >
 > Attention
 >
-> It is important to note that in the Meses sin Tarjeta plugin **there is no test flow**, so it is not necessary to select the _checkbox_ "activate test mode".
+> It is important to note that in the "Mercado Pago Meses sin Tarjeta" plugin **there is no test flow**, so it is not necessary to select the _checkbox_ "activate test mode".
 > <br/><br/>
 > In case you renew your credentials, remember to replace them in your integration.